Goal 1: Increasing mutual economic opportunity

 - Sharing Canadian expertise towards supporting responsible and sustainable natural resource management.

 Since Prime Minister Harper announced in 2007 that the Americas would be a top foreign policy priority, the economic relationship between Canada and the region has steadily grown stronger and our engagement has deepened.
-Canada has brought into force more free trade agreements (FTAs) with countries in the Americas than anywhere else in the world (seven out of ten), with the most recent agreement in the Americas – the Canada-Honduras FTA – which entered into force on October 1, 2014.
+Canada has brought into force more free trade agreements (FTAs) with countries in the Americas than anywhere else in the world (seven out of eleven), with the most recent agreement in the Americas – the Canada-Honduras FTA – which entered into force on October 1, 2014.

 Between 2007 and 2013, total trade between Canada and Latin America and the Caribbean increased by 34%.
 Canada has signed new or expanded bilateral Air Transport Agreements with 18 partners in the region since 2006, when Canada's Blue Sky Policy was introduced.
 Canada now has air transport agreements with 33 countries in the Americas.